 In the studies that tested true/false statements, subjects tested had no prior knowledge of the topic and their muscles consistently tested stronger in response to true statements and weaker to false statements.
 How is this possible?
 How does the body (muscles) know if something is true or false with no intellectual knowledge of the topic?

 Dr. David Hawkins concluded in his book, "Power vs. Force" that there is a collective human consciousness that we all have access to even if we are not conscious of it.
-This radical conclusion marks the beginning of a new approach to scientific thinking and testing allowing for the possibility that human consciousness (spirituality) exists, is powerful and can and does affect matter.
+This radical conclusion marks the beginning of a new approach to scientific thinking and testing allowing for the possibility that human consciousness (spirituality) exists, is powerful and it can and does affect matter.

-As our muscles are stronger when introduced to positive mental stimuli, we simply need to provide as much positive stimuli as we can while running.
-Some examples are: smiling, enjoying the beauty of nature, feeling gratitude, thinking of someone you love, and thinking positive happy thoughts.
-This is why positive affirmations are so effective, such as, "I am a strong and healthy runner."
+So how can we use this knowledge to keep our muscles strong while running?
+As our muscles are stronger when exposed to positive mental stimuli, we must actively provide positive stimuli while running to stay strong.
+Possible examples would include: smiling, embracing nature's beauty, feeling grateful, feeling love for someone you care about, enjoying the moment, thinking happy thoughts, etc. This is why positive affirmations are so beneficial while running, such as, "I am a strong and healthy runner."

-Now we have scientific evidence that explains why our bodies react this way to positive/negative stimuli.
-There is just one other concept that all this brings to mind.
-If the body tests strong for true statements and all positive statements, is this an indication that only positive aspects are true for all of us?
+Now we have evidence that explains why our bodies react this way.
+However, there is another concept here that needs consideration.
+If our bodies test strong only for true and positive statements, is this an indication that only positive aspects are true for all of us?
 Is this our true nature?
-Is it only our limited beliefs about ourselves that are false and hold us back?
-How powerful could we be both mentally and physically if we had no limiting beliefs about ourselves?
-What do you think?
-Please share your thoughts and comments below.
+Is it only our limited and negative beliefs about ourselves that are false and hold us back?
+How powerful could we be both mentally and physically if we had no limiting or negative beliefs about ourselves?

 Back to top of Behavioural Kinesiology

-Return to Running News
+Return to Spiritual Running